ipfs/kubo/README.md

 Please follow [`SECURITY.md`](SECURITY.md).

+### Minimal System Requirements

+IPFS can run on most Linux, macOS, and Windows systems.
+We recommend running it on a machine with at least 4 GB of RAM and 2 CPU cores (kubo is highly parallel).
+On systems with less memory, it may not be completely stable, and you run on your own risk.

 ## Install

 The canonical download instructions for IPFS are over at: https://docs.ipfs.tech/install/.
 It is **highly recommended** you follow those instructions if you are not interested in working on IPFS development.

-### System Requirements

-IPFS can run on most Linux, macOS, and Windows systems.
-We recommend running it on a machine with at least 2 GB of RAM and 2 CPU cores (kubo is highly parallel).
-On systems with less memory, it may not be completely stable.

-If your system is resource-constrained, we recommend:

-1. Installing OpenSSL and rebuilding kubo manually with `make build GOTAGS=openssl`.
-See the [download and compile](#download-and-compile-ipfs) section for more information on compiling kubo.
-2. Initializing your daemon with `ipfs init --profile=lowpower`

 ### Docker